Skills

 Can you list some visuals (tables, graphs, infographics, etc.) that would add value and comprehensibility to this article.
 Describe each one in detail.
 Thanks!

-Note that [[Text to Analyze]] is a variable that grabs either the current page or the text selected on a page, so you can use the same Skill on any page or selected text without having to edit it!
+Note that [[Text to Analyze]] is a variable that grabs the text selected on a page, or the whole page if there is no selected text, so you can use the same Skill on any page or selected text without having to edit it!

-Make a Skill once and then you can access it from anywhere in Ask Steve, including the Context Menu, the Chat, the Quick Action Box and from Skill Buttons.
+Make a Skill once and then you can access it from anywhere in Ask Steve including the Context Menu, the Chat, the Writing Helper, and Floating Skill Buttons.

-Technically, a Skill is just a set of instructions written to Steve in English.
-When writing a Skill, you should treat Steve like you would a human intern, and provide very specific and detailed instructions.
+Technically, an LLM Skill is just a set of instructions written to Steve in English.
+When writing an LLM Skill, you should treat Steve like you would a human intern, and provide very specific and detailed instructions.

 Steve has 100+ Skills in the Skill Library which you can access from the extension options.
 You can see all the Skills you have installed by clicking on the Ask Steve toolbar icon and then clicking ⚡Skills